-$\cdot\,$ Accommodations: Lemigo Hotel or similar
+· Accommodations: Lemigo Hotel or similar

-Evening: Upon arrival in Kigali, Rwanda, this evening, an O.A.T. representative will meet you at the airport and escort you to your hotel, where you'll meet your fellow travelers including those who arrived here early before the pre-trip extension.
-Following check in, dinner is on your own.
+Evening: Upon arrival in Rwanda this evening, an O.A.T. representative will meet you at the airport and escort you to your hotel in Kigali, where you will meet your fellow travelers, including those who just completed our Uganda: The Pearl of Africa Revealed pre-trip extension.